Five UX Guidelines to Embed AI in Your Enterprise Applications

 As Andrew Moore explains, “at its core, AI is about automating judgments that have previously been the exclusive domains of humans.
 This is a significant challenge unto itself, of course, but it brings with it significant risk as well.
 Increasing effort, for instance, is required to make the decisions of AI systems more transparent and understandable in human terms.”

 With AI permeating the enterprise, applications must evolve to allow seamless integration between human workers and AI capabilities.
 User experience is key for mass adoption.
 Applications should enable humans and AI algorithms to complement each other, with each focusing on their respective strengths.
 This article outlines UX guidelines to consider when embedding AI in enterprise applications.
 The concepts help ensure human workers develop intuitive trust in AI systems by providing transparency, oversight and understanding.

 1) Notify users about which tasks involve AI automation

-Today, AI is automating a wide range of jobs from visual inspection in manufacturing to analyzing legal contracts.
+Today, AI is automating a wide range of jobs from visual inspection in manufacturing to analyzing legal contracts, even assisting with the drafting and negotiation of complex AI contracts.
 With advancements in computer vision and natural language processing, AI can complete increasingly complex tasks.

 Enterprise applications should clearly indicate where AI is automating a task or process.
 For example, an inventory management system may use computer vision AI to detect missing or defective items.
 The system should note which processes are handled by the AI vision algorithms versus human workers.